Alexandre Maître, Marquis de Bay

 Battle of La Gudina on 7 May 1709, defeating a combined Anglo-Portuguese force, and commanded at the Battle of Saragossa on 20 August 1710.
 He suffered a severe defeat at Saragossa, and in October 1712 was forced to withdraw after an attempt to storm Campo Maior failed in the face of strong Portuguese resistance.

 Maître died at Badajoz on 14 November 1715.
+He is buried in the Church of San Agustín and his tomb has a bas-relief with his portrait carved on it.